 Hard to see a place for sporting exceptionalism during a pandemic

-Whole New Ball Game: We can only hope that the rush to return doesn’t backfire
+We can only hope that the rush to return to international competition doesn’t backfire

 Ireland travel to play Bulgaria in the Nations League on September 3rd.
 Photograph: Michael Steele/Getty Images